Auto Title Loans: Reviews & Comparisons

 But there's a catch.
 Auto title lenders know that their borrowers are desperate.
 As such, many auto title loans feature predatory rates and unrealistically short terms.
 There's a reason that 1 in 5 borrowers default on their auto title loans, ultimately losing their car in the process.

 So how can you sift through the dangerous or impractical loans to find an affordable offer with reasonable rates and terms?
 We'll show you what to look for.
 Read on to learn how to compare auto title loans.

 Let's start with the basics: what is an auto title loan?

-What is an auto title loan and how do they work?
+What is an auto title loan?